 There are hiking trails here and a boat ramp for launching kayaks and canoes.

-Things to do near Timucuan Preserve: Beaches, kayaks and a fish shack
+Things to do nearby: Beaches, kayaks and a fish shack

-- While taking the ferry in Mayport, you’re down the street from Singleton’s Seafood Shack.
-Singleton’s has been serving fresh fish for more than 40 years in a weathered building with plywood floors and a view of shrimp boats docked nearby on the St. Johns River.
-It’s a sprawling place, often crowded as Singleton’s fame has spread.
+While taking the ferry in Mayport, you are down the street from Singleton‘s Seafood Shack.
+Singletons has been serving fresh fish for more than 40 years in a weathered building with plywood floors and a view of shrimp boats docked nearby on the St. Johns River.

 A few years ago it was featured on the Food Network’s “Diners, Drive-ins and Dives” and fans of the show’s Guy Fieri have been making pilgrimages ever since.
 The Minorcan chowder is a must-have and the lightly fried shrimp (available as a po boy or on its own) is another crowd pleaser.
 Fish shacks shouldn’t be fancy, and Singleton delivers on that promise: Everything comes on Styrofoam plates and with plastic utensils.

-The National Park Service produces a good PDF suggesting how to visit the park’s many sites in a day.
+The National Park Service produces a good guide suggesting how to visit the park’s many sites in a day.

 It also offers extensive information online about the preserve and its sites: Timucuan Ecological and Historic Preserve